 Wednesday 6th September 1pm-3pm

 Friday 8th September 8.45am- 12.00pm

 Monday 11th September 8.45am- 1.00pm (Children stay for lunch)

 Tuesday 12th September 8.45am- 1.00pm (Children stay for lunch)

-Through our school RE programme 'The Way the Truth and the Life' the children will be covering the topic 'God's World' which also fits in with our topic on Spring.
-We will be talking about how Jesus came back to life and appeared to his friends.
+Through our school RE programme 'The Way the Truth and the Life' the children will be covering the topic 'God's Family' where we will be talking about Mary and the birth of Jesus.

 The children need to bring their reading folders into school every day.
 Each child has a set day when their reading book is changed. this is written on the front of their reading diary and it is displayed on the class window.
 Children have a sound book with a new sound in every day.
 We will assess the sound books weekly.
 The children will be given additional homework on a Friday.
 This may be additional phonic work, number work or something linked to our topic.

 P.E this term will be on Fridays.
 Kit is a white t-shirt, black or navy blue shorts and black pumps.
 Kit should be brought into school to be kept on individual pegs in a named bag and taken home at the end of each half term for a wash.
 Children will also be having weekly Yoga sessions with Mrs Harrison.

 In reception we use a weather related reward system.
 The children all begin the day on the sunshine.
 If they have worked particularly hard or been extra helpful or kind their name may be moved up to the star.
 If for any reason the children have behaved inappropriately, their name will be moved onto the rainbow (they will receive a warning) and if this behaviour persists their name will be moved onto the raincloud.
 If this happens regularly, the child will be sent to see Mr Gibbons.